angoca/log4db2/README.txt

 licensed under FreeBSD Documentation license.
 This means you are free to use, modify and distribute.

+Andres Gomez Casanova (AngocA)
+@angoca

 Installation
 ------------

-The code is distributed according to the Maven's Standard Diretory Layout.
-This allows to developers (Specifically Java developers) to identify where each component is storedm folliwing the pattern Convention over Configuration.

-NOTE: At the moment, the only way to install the utility is from the source code.
-This is because the project is in a very early state, and it is improved constantly.

-4 variables need to the specified in order to run the install and test scripts.
+4 variables need to the specified in order to run the install and example scripts.
  * SRC_MAIN_CODE_PATH
  * SRC_MAIN_SCRIPT_PATH
  * SRC_TEST_CODE_PATH